-This vegan Cauliflower Gratin recipe is a combination of cauliflower and a vegan cream sauce topped with bread crumbs.
+This vegan cauliflower gratin recipe is a combination of cauliflower and a dairy-free cream sauce topped with bread crumbs.
 This tasty side dish transforms simple cauliflower into a rich, creamy casserole that’s way more than the sum of its ingredients.
-A healthy cauliflower au gratin is the perfect side dish!
-See post tips for making this stovetop cauliflower recipe gluten free too.

 It’s that time of year.
 Time to start testing those recipes for the big family holiday dinner!
 I started testing recipes early – in search of that perfect recipe that’s healthy but also show-stoppingly delicious.
 Here’s what I landed on: easy Cauliflower Gratin.